 The Historic Town In Oregon With A Terribly Creepy Past

 As the oldest American settlement on the west coast, Astoria has a rich history spanning more than 200 years.
 From maritime warfare to battles between settlers and native tribes, this Oregon town has seen it all.
 Of course, a place with so much history is subject to lots of lore and legends, and Astoria is no exception.
 In fact, many consider it to be the most haunted town in Oregon.
-Read on to learn about the creepy history and hauntings around Astoria.
+Read on to learn about the creepy history and hauntings around Astoria…

 Have you spent time exploring Astoria?
 Did you know it was filled with so many haunted places?
 Share your thoughts and experiences about the most haunted town in Oregon in the comments below!.